-The ability to take a step back and research before we make a pivotal decision is the essence of an agile roadmap.
+The ability to take a step back and research before you make a pivotal decision is the essence of an agile roadmap.
+And ideally, the discovery process of gathering insights and data is the first step you take before deciding to implement any decision.
 It gives the team the ability to evolve features as they learn more about a product, and the market.

 - Future planning is completely ignored — we're shootin' from the hip!

 - The "rest of the business" is kept in the dark as to what the team is up to.